bchainhub/foxar/README.md

 You can select another profile using the `FOUNDRY_PROFILE` environment variable.
 You can also override parts of your configuration using `FOUNDRY_` or `DAPP_` prefixed environment variables, like `FOUNDRY_SRC`.

-`forge init` creates a basic, extendable `foundry.toml` file.
+`spark init` creates a basic, extendable `foundry.toml` file.

-To see your current configuration, run `forge config`.
-To see only basic options (as set with `forge init`), run `forge config --basic`.
-This can be used to create a new `foundry.toml` file with `forge config --basic > foundry.toml`.
+To see your current configuration, run `spark config`.
+To see only basic options (as set with `spark init`), run `spark config --basic`.
+This can be used to create a new `foundry.toml` file with `spark config --basic > foundry.toml`.

-By default `forge config` shows the currently selected foundry profile and its values.
-It also accepts the same arguments as `forge build`.
+By default `spark config` shows the currently selected foundry profile and its values.
+It also accepts the same arguments as `spark build`.

 ### DappTools Compatibility